Home / Legal News / What do we all have in common with David Cameron and his mother?

 Deeds of Variation

-It is possible, within two years of death, for the beneficiary of a deceased’s will, to vary the terms of that will to divert their inheritance to someone else and so bypass the original beneficiary’s estate for IHT.
+Within two years of a deceased’s death, the beneficiary of a Will can vary its terms to divert the inheritance to someone else and so bypass the original beneficiary’s estate for IHT.

 The contents of this article are intended as guidance to the general principles of Inheritance Tax and are not a comprehensive statement.
 No action should be taken without taking further advice specific to your situation.